-Worked example - Waiwhetū Stream
+Worked example - Duck Creek

-Waiwhetū Stream is assessed as having 'Very Important' cultural values (Class 1), the overflow discharges are 'Medium' volume, and the magnitude of cultural effects for a single discharge are assessed as 'High' (Table 7-8).
-Because the overflows occur at a 'High' frequency, the overall level of cultural adverse effects is also assessed as 'High' (Table 7-9).
+Duck Creek is assessed as having 'Very Important' cultural values (Class 1).

+A 'Medium' volume overflow discharge to a waterway with 'Very Important' cultural values results in 'High' potential magnitude of cultural effects (Table 7-8).
+The combination of 'High' magnitude and 'Moderate' frequency of discharge results in a 'Moderate' overall level of cultural effect (Table 7-9).